aWildOtto/Tiny-app/README.md

 ## Geting started

-- install all dependencies using npm install
+- install all dependencies using `npm install`
-- run express-server.js using node
+- run `node express-server.js` in the terminal
-- visit localhost:8080/ via browser
+- visit `localhost:8080/` via browser